Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Running up a huge credit card balance and increasing your credit utilization percentage — the amount of credit you are using as compared with the total amount of revolving credit you have available — can also cause you to be denied.
 A high credit utilization percentage is one of the most influential factors used to determine your credit score.

-You can calculate your credit utilization percentage by dividing your current balance by your total credit limit.
-For example, let’s say you have a current balance of $5,000 and the current limit is $12,000.
+To figure out your credit utilization percentage, simply divide your current balance by your total credit limit.
+For instance, if your current balance is $5,000 and your limit is $12,000, you’ll have your answer.

 In this case, your credit utilization percentage is 41.67%.
 An ideal credit utilization percentage should be 10% or less.